How To Solve “Starting full system upgrade… there is nothing to do” Issue In Arch Linux

 :: Synchronizing package databases... core is up to date extra is up to date community is up to date multilib is up to date archlinuxfr is up to date :: Starting full system upgrade... there is nothing to do

 I keep getting this same message for the past one week.
 I have no idea why this is happening.
-Finally, I find a solution, and I thought sharing it via our blog would be helpful for someone.
+Finally, I find a solution, and I thought sharing it here would be helpful for someone.

 Solve “Starting full system upgrade… there is nothing to do” Issue In Arch Linux

-The main reason of this issue is my mirrorlists are outdated.
+The main reason for this issue is my mirrorlists are outdated.
 If you get the same issue, your mirrorlist might be outdated too.
-There might be many ways to update your mirrorlist in Arch Linux and its derivatives.
+There are many ways to update your mirrorlist in Arch Linux and its derivatives.
 I know two of them.
 You can find the most up-to-date mirrorlist by using Pacman Mirrorlist Generator.
 It is an online mirrorlist generator that can be used to generate the most up-to-date mirrorlist possible for Arch Linux.
 Once you find the mirrorlist, you can manually replace the outdated mirrorlist with newly created one.

-Don’t like the manual way?
-No problem.
-Alternatively, you can use Reflector, a simple life-saver utility to find most-up-to-date mirrorlist for your Arch Linux, and automatically update the mirrorlist.
+If you don’t like the manual way, there is utility named Reflector, which is used to find most-up-to-date mirrorlist for your Arch Linux, and automatically update the mirrorlist.